 A comprehensive risk management plan needs to guard against the unique exposures that technology operations present.
 Specialized technology insurance is relatively new and the terminology is still evolving as more claims are handled and new exposures are discovered.
 As a result, the terminology can be confusing and hard to understand.
 The following technology insurance terms are some of the most common you will need to know to understand your technology insurance options:

-Cyber liability and Technology Insurance
+Cyber Liability and (Information) Technology Insurance

-Data breach notification laws and Technology Insurance
+Data Breach Notification Laws and (Information) Technology Insurance